JoshOrndorff/recipes/text/prepare-kitchen/3-kitchen-organization.md

 * **Runtimes**: Complete runtimes for use in Substrate nodes.
 * **Pallets**: Complete pallets for use in FRAME-based runtimes.

-Exploring those directories gives a tree that looks like this
+Exploring those directories reveals a tree that looks like this
 ```
 recipes
 |